seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **LEPIDUS**
 Noble friends,
 That which combined us was most great, and let not
 A leaner action rend us.
-What’s amiss,
+What's amiss,
 May it be gently heard: when we debate
 Our trivial difference loud, we do commit
 Murder in healing wounds: then, noble partners,